-In October 2009, PHMSA issued an Advance Notice of Proposed Rulemaking (ANPRM) under the federal PIPES Act of 2006 in which it noted that excavation damage to gas and hazardous liquid pipelines is the single leading cause of pipeline failure incidents, and more effective state damage prevention programs are a key to further reductions in pipeline damage incidents.
-Damage prevention has been and continues to be mainly a state function, not a federal responsibility.
+In October 2009, PHMSA issued an Advance Notice of Proposed Rulemaking (ANPRM) under the federal PIPES Act of 2006 in which it noted that excavation damage to gas and hazardous liquid pipelines is the single leading cause of pipeline failure incidents, and more effective state damage prevention programs are a key to further reductions in pipeline damage incidents.14 Damage prevention has been and continues to be mainly a state function, not a federal responsibility.
 The following statement appears on PHMSA's website:

 We have consistently taken a non-regulatory approach to pipeline damage prevention.
 However, we have used Advisory Bulletins to emphasize important actions pipeline operators can take to protect their pipelines.
 In May 2002, we urged pipeline operators to follow the CGA [Common Ground Alliance] Best Practices for damage prevention.
-In January 2006, we described preventable accidents caused by construction-related damage and called on operators to ensure they use qualified personnel to perform critical damage prevention tasks.
-In November 2006, we emphasized the importance of following damage prevention best practices, especially for marking the location of underground pipelines prior to excavation.
+In January 2006, we described preventable accidents caused by constructionrelated damage and called on operators to ensure they use qualified personnel to perform critical damage prevention tasks.
+In November 2006, we emphasized the importance of following damage prevention best practices, especially for marking Excavation damage to gas and hazardous liquid pipelines is the single leading cause of pipeline failure incidents, and more effective state damage prevention programs are a key to further reductions in pipeline damage incidents.